Medico Guides 2nd Block Physiology Guidelines

 • Popliteal Fossa Complete ( Very IMP for written & Viva )

-• Anastomosis of Knee Joint ( Very IMP for written , Past Block Qs) You have to draw the anastomosis properly .
-In BD diagram is not clear.
-Do it from Youtube Lectures.
+• Anastomosis of Knee Joint ( Very IMP for written , Past Block Qs) Understand with the help of diagram.

-• Nerves As mentioned above as well ( Sticky Note Technique) Or You can do it from SNELLS (compartmentwise) and Arteries ( Anastomosis of Back of Thigh is Important )
+• Nerves As mentioned above as well ( Sticky Note Technique) Or You can do it from SNELLS (compartmentwise) and Arteries ( Anastomosis of Back of Thigh is Important Bd chap:7 pg 102 )

 • Retinacula written in Deep Fascia Topic.

-• Extensor Retinaculum Complete ( Very IMP ) There are mnemonics to memorise it. do use those mnemonics.
-As these are often asked in viva stations and important for written as well. ( Tall Husbands Are Never Dear Person )
+1) Extensor Retinaculum Complete ( Very IMP ) There are mnemonics to memorise it. do use those mnemonics.
+As these are often asked in viva stations and important for written as well.
+(Tall Husbands Are Never Dear Person )

-• Flexor retinaculum Complete as Extensor.
+• From BD chap 9 : Flexor retinaculum Complete.
 Learn it through the mnemonic as well.
 And do learn it by visualising it will be in long term memory then.
-(Tina Deserves A Nice Husband )
+(Tina Deserves ANice Husband )

-• All Nerves and all Arteries As mentioned above as well ( Sticky Note Technique) Or You can do it from SNELLS (compartmentwise)
+• All Nerves and all Arteries As mentioned above as well ( Sticky Note Technique) can do it from SNELLS (compartmentwise)

-• Tendons of Thigh ( Important Viva Qs )
+• Tendons of Thigh from BD( Important Viva Qs )

-• Do it from SNELLS, It is very well written in it., It is an Important Topic.
+• Do the ARCHES from SNELLS, It is very well written in it., It is an Important Topic.
 Do it completely from Snells.
-And clinicals Side by Side.
+Its.
+Clinicals are important.

 That’s all from my side.
 Anatomy is a distinguishing subject, if you master this, you are ahead of many just because of it.
 Best Wishes!